-In Frank Herbert‘s 1965 novel Dune and other novels in his Dune universe, the fictional planet Arrakis – a vast desert world, home to sandworms and Bedouin-like humans called the Fremen – is the third planet from a real star in our night sky.
-That star is Canopus – the second-brightest star visible in Earth’s sky – in what we know as the constellation Carina.
+In Frank Herbert‘s 1965 novel Dune and other novels in his Dune universe, the fictional planet Arrakis is a vast desert world.
+It is home to sandworms and Bedouin-like humans called the Fremen.
+It is the third planet from a real star in our night sky.
+That star is Canopus.

 … as a Latinization (through Greek Kanobos) from the Coptic Kahi Nub (“Golden Earth”), which refers to how Canopus would have appeared over the southern desert horizon in ancient Egypt, reddened by atmospheric absorption.

-Indeed, from much of the civilized world in ancient times, Canopus would have appeared low in the sky, when it was visible at all.
-And so, yes, its bright light would be reddened the fact of looking at it through a greater thickness of atmosphere in the direction toward the horizon – just as our sun or moon seen low in the sky looks redder than usual.
+And it’s true … from much of the classical world in ancient times, Canopus would have appeared low in the sky, when it was visible at all.
+And so, yes, its bright light would be reddened due to looking at it through a greater thickness of atmosphere in the direction toward the horizon.
+Just as, for example, our sun or moon seen low in the sky looks redder than usual.
 Golden Earth indeed.

-As Alpha Carinae, Canopus is the brightest star in the Keel, a part of the former constellation of Argo Navis, the ship of Jason and his famed Argonauts.
+Canopus is also called Alpha Carinae, the brightest star in the constellation Carina the Keel.
+This constellation used to be considered part of Argo Navis, the ship of Jason and his famed Argonauts, as seen in our sky.
 Canopus originally marked a keel or rudder of this ancient celestial ship.
 Alas, the great Argo Navis constellation no longer exists.
 Modern imaginations see it as broken into three parts: the Keel (Carina, of which Canopus is part), sails (Vela) and the poop deck (Puppis).